nmantani/FileInsight-plugins/README.txt

-Tiny plugins for McAfee FileInsight hex editor
+FileInsight-plugins: tiny plugins for McAfee FileInsight hex editor

 These plugins would be useful for extracing malware executables and decoy documents from malicious document files.